Zonorai/Tenants/README.md

 **All commands have a notification that gets published once the changes are persisted** *This allows you to react to every action that occurs in this library effectively allowing all the extension you need.*

-*The publishing occurs in the DbContext SaveChanges method and if you inherit from UserMultiTenantDbContext you can also publish all your events post persistence.*
+*The publishing occurs in the DbContext SaveChangesAsync method and if you inherit from UserMultiTenantDbContext you can also publish all your events post persistence.*

-*To achieve this make use of the IEventStore interface and add your INotification object prior to calling SaveChanges*
+*To achieve this make use of the IEventStore interface and add your INotification object prior to calling SaveChangesAsync*

 **Example**